Public Health Emergency - Leading a Nation Prepared

 As mentioned above in the Emergency Department Table Top Exercise Component section, two ED staff, typically a doctor and a nurse, FREE OF OTHER CLINICAL DUTIES for the duration of the actual exercise (75 – 90 minutes) need to be on hand.
 They will triage the automated generated list of patients who are presenting.
 The command center component requires incident command leadership and necessary staff to respond and to assess capabilities such as bed availability within the facility.

 HPP estimates that it will take 2 – 3 hours for the exercise director to become familiar with the exercise materials.
 Once the exercise commences, the entire drill should take between 90 minutes to two hours.
 The exercise scenarios can be modified and customized by incident type, patient load and treatment requirements.
 Additional time (approximately one to two hours) is also necessary for an after action debrief (“hotwash”) with the peer assessors as described above.

 The Hospital Surge Evaluation Tool builds on a prototype developed by RAND in 2012.
 While well received in terms of the tool’s practicality it was apparent that additional development would be needed in order to make the Surge Evaluation Tool both useful and user-friendly.
 The current version of the Hospital Surge Evaluation Tool was pilot tested at a number of hospitals during the second half of 2014.
 This particular tool is also being adapted by RAND Corporation, under the direction of the Hospital Preparedness Program, for use by Healthcare Coalitions in much the same manner as this tool.

+To learn more about the tool and how it works, see the Hospital Surge Evaluation Tool Manual.
 For additional questions or to discuss this tool further please contact your HPP Field Project Officer or email your questions to the Hospital Preparedness Program.